PlainsightAI/legacy-docs/sense-api.md

 }
 ```

-Once a token has been generated, one can use it in the authorization header to access parts of the Sense API that require authentication.
+Once a token has been generated, one can authenticate requests by placing it in the authorization header.

 > Example /v2/users/me request with authorization header which will return a 200 OK